TeamKweku/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #### 12-newest_files - Display the newest to the oldest files in the current directory in sorted order
 #### 13-unique - Displaying unique words in a files
 #### 14-findthatword - Display lines containing the pattern "root" from the file /etc/passwd
+#### 15-countthatword - Display the number of lines that contain a pattern "bin"